How to Secure Your Instagram Account

-Keep these codes in a safe place to ensure you can access your account if you lose your phone.
+Keep these codes safe to access your account if you lose your phone.

 Be advised: If you are going to use an app instead of your phone number as the 2FA option, then you must ensure you keep backup codes or that you use Authy, the authenticator app, with a cloud backup.
-If you lose your phone without a backup of your 2FA-codes to log in, you’ll lose access to your account.
+You’ll lose access to your account if you lose your phone without a backup of your 2FA codes.

 Use a Strong and Unique Password

 While 2FA provides a decent layer of protection, you should not neglect your password.
 Reusing an old password, or creating a new weak password, is a terrible idea.
 Passwords you’ve used on old, inactive accounts could become compromised and lead to your current accounts being hacked.
 Using a weak password makes it more likely for scammers to guess or steal it.

 To make a strong password, you should be sure to use a password generator.
 Some security companies, such as Norton, offer these generators free to the public.
 If you’re worried about remembering a bunch of new passwords, you can use a password manager.
 Google Chrome and Mozilla Firefox both offer free password managers, while paid services offered by Norton and DashLane can be installed on various mobile devices.

 For more advice when creating your password, check our guide to common password mistakes.

 Instagram provides a suite of privacy settings that allow you to manage who sees and interacts with your account.
 Back in your settings menu, tap on the option for ‘Privacy’ to go to your privacy menu.
 From here, you can select accounts to restrict or block completely from viewing your profile.